RHOrga/rhorga.github.io/2018/en/teams.md

 ## Participation Fees

-Your participation will be free of charge.
+Your participation is free of charge.

 ## Rules

-Please visit our leagues pages www.robocupgermanopen.de/major for a reference to the rules.
+Please visit the [SPL website](http://spl.robocup.org/downloads/) for a reference to the rules.
-If you have further questions or rules are missing please contact the chair of your league.

 ## Delivery of Robots